Gutter replacement costs an average of $1,171

 Roof repairs, downspouts, and other cost factors may influence the final cost of gutter replacement.

-Gutter replacement costs generally include downspouts, which collect and transport liquid from roof gutters and away from your home’s foundation to prevent water damage.
+Gutter replacement costs include downspouts, which collect and transport liquid from roof gutters and away from your home’s foundation to prevent water damage.
 Sometimes, your contractor may recommend expanding your downspout system with additional downspouts or by extending a downspout to exit further from your house.

-Gutter Addition | Purpose | Cost |
+Gutter Addition | Purpose | Average Cost |

 ---|---|---|

-Gutter Guards | Prevent debris entry and clogs | $650–$2,450 |
+Gutter guards | Prevent debris entry and clogs | $1,500 |

-Downspout Screens | Clear debris away from downspout opening | $8 each |
+Downspout screens | Clear debris away from downspout opening | $8 each |

-Gutter Foam | Soaks up excess water in gutters | $1.50 per linear foot |
+Gutter foam | Soaks up excess water in gutters | $1.50 per linear foot |

-Rodent Blocks | Prevent rodent and pest entry | $5 each |
+Rodent blocks | Prevent rodent and pest entry | $5 each |

-Splash Blocks | Direct water away from home at the downspout exit | $10 each |
+Splash blocks | Direct water away from home at the downspout exit | $10 each |

 Flashing | Creates waterproof barrier to prevent moisture damage | $20 per foot |